akulakov/pychess/chess.md

 and the `y` will be increased by 1.
 To make this sort of modifications more convenient, I'm adding the `modified()` method that creates and returns a new location object.

-Now is a good time to add all data related to pieces: values, display characters and move
+Now is a good time to add all data related to pieces: values, display characters and x,y move modifiers (which are explained below):
-modifiers:

 ```python
 piece_data = {